Gastroenterology Billing Services in Ohio

 Every OH payer has specific rules for gastroenterology claims.
 Here's how we navigate them.

-Medical Mutual of Ohio / Anthem Gastroenterology Claims
+Medical Mutual of Ohio (statewide) and Anthem BCBS Gastroenterology Claims

-Medical Mutual of Ohio / Anthem processes the largest share of Ohio commercial gastroenterology claims.
+Medical Mutual of Ohio (statewide) and Anthem BCBS processes the largest share of Ohio commercial gastroenterology claims.
 We know their OH specific fee schedules, prior authorization requirements for gastroenterology procedures, and their appeal timelines when claims are denied.
 When a screening colonoscopy finds pathology, the coding changes.
 This affects cost-sharing and requires correct diagnosis code sequencing.

-Ohio Medicaid routes gastroenterology patients through 6 managed care plans: CareSource, Buckeye Health Plan, Molina, and 3 more.
+Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) routes gastroenterology patients through 7 managed care plans: CareSource, Buckeye Health Plan, Molina Healthcare of Ohio, and 4 more.
 Each MCO has its own gastroenterology authorization and billing rules that we manage.

-CGS Administrators processes Medicare gastroenterology claims in Ohio with its own Local Coverage Determinations.
-We navigate CGS Administrators's policies around multiple procedure endoscopy to prevent medical necessity denials.
+CGS Administrators (Jurisdiction 15) processes Medicare gastroenterology claims in Ohio with its own Local Coverage Determinations.
+We navigate CGS Administrators (Jurisdiction 15)'s policies around multiple procedure endoscopy to prevent medical necessity denials.

 Denial Prevention for Ohio Gastroenterology